Jesus College, Cambridge: Student societies

 Jesus College has two active student unions, the Jesus College Student Union (JCSU) and the Jesus College Graduate Union (MCR).
 These unions organise a wide range of social, cultural, welfare and sporting events throughout the year.
-The John Hughes Arts Festival, founded by College students in 2014 in memory of the late Dean of Chapel, John Hughes, enters its third year in 2017, providing a broad programme of arts events.
+The John Hughes Arts Festival, founded by College students in 2014 in memory of the late Dean of Chapel, John Hughes, runs annually, providing a broad programme of arts events.

 Jesus College hosts an annual May Ball.

 Sport

 Jesus College offers sports, including rowing, football, rugby, hockey, tennis, squash and basketball.
 The college typically fields several teams in each sport.
-Jesus College Hockey Club (JCHC) counts 7 Cuppers wins in the last decade and a rise back to the top division in the 24/25 season, finishing a close second to bitter rival John's/Newnham College.
+Jesus College Hockey Club (JCHC) counts 7 Cuppers wins in the last decade and a rise back to the top division in the 24/25 season, finishing a close second to bitter rival St John's and Newnham Colleges.

 The Jesus College Boat Club is also particularly strong, with the 1st Men's VIII never having dropped below 12th place in the May Bumps and 11th position in the Lent Bumps.
 The JCBC organises the annual Fairbairn Cup Races.

 Hall

 A three-course dinner known as Formal Hall is served in the college's main dining hall five nights a week.
 Gowns are worn by all members of the college, along with lounge suits for men and formal dresses for women.
 A four-course dinner for graduate students of the college known as Grad Hall is served in Upper Hall each Wednesday.
 Unlike most traditional Oxbridge colleges, the college allows graduate students to dine at High Table on Tuesdays.

-The college offers informal dining at lunch and dinner known as Caff, as well as brunch on Saturday mornings and a brunch on Sundays.
-The college has a student bar known as JBar.
+The college offers a canteen known as Caff, as well as brunches on Saturday and Sunday mornings.
+The college has a bar known as JBar.